Typography: Inscriptional and architectural lettering

 The history of inscriptional lettering is intimately tied to the history of writing, the evolution of letterforms and the craft of the hand.
 The widespread use of the computer and various etching and sandblasting techniques today has made the hand carved monument a rarity, and the number of letter-carvers left in the US continues to dwindle.

 For monumental lettering to be effective, it must be considered carefully in its context.
 Proportions of letters need to be altered as their size and distance from the viewer increases.
 An expert monument designer gains understanding of these nuances through much practice and observation of the craft.
 Letters drawn by hand and for a specific project have the possibility of being richly specific and profoundly beautiful in the hand of a master.
 Each also may take up to an hour to carve, so it is no wonder that the automated sandblasting process has become the industry standard.

+Digital typography

+Whilst the principles of good typography remain into the digital age, new tools are available to the typographer.
+Digital character encoding means that the presentation of text is independent of the meaning of that text; thus the same text can be used readily in different contexts but using different typefaces as appropriate to each context.
+Typographers have moved beyond the static pages of print books, newspapers, posters and other display materials, into design of dynamic materials such as web pages (see Web typography).